veewee/xml/docs/dom.md

 #### evaluate

-Evaluates an XPath query in a type-safe way:
+Evaluates a XPath query in a type-safe way:

 ```php
 use Psl\Type;